Hamilton University: History

 Since it had no real students and no faculty and was housed in buildings which had once been a Motel 6, Hamilton was widely thought to be a diploma mill.
 The school issued degrees based on "life experiences."
 Candidates for a degree were required to answer a few questions and write a small project of 2,000 words (about seven typed pages).
 The school issued Bachelor's, Master's, and even PhDs.
 The presence of a small church built in the parking lot had served to make the activity tax free due to federal and state laws, even though the church building had no pews; people in Evanston had never seen services there.

 CBS News reported in 2004 that Hamilton was operated by Rudy Marn of Key West, Florida.
 Marn, an art collector and philanthropist, has a history of running diploma mills.
 In 2008, Marn pleaded guilty to tax fraud and was sentenced in October 2008 by Casper federal court to two years in prison and ordered to pay $620,000 in restitution to the IRS.
 Marn, Bureau of Prisons # 10728-091, served time in Federal Correctional Institution, Beaumont Low in the Federal Correctional Complex, Beaumont, and was released in September 2010.

 The website used the .edu domain, because unaccredited institutions were allowed to use such domains before October 29, 2001.

 Academics and accreditation

 Hamilton claimed to be accredited by the American Council of Private Colleges and Universities (ACPCU).
 The ACPCU, which was "set up by Hamilton, for Hamilton" has no authorization from the United States Department of Education or the Council for Higher Education Accreditation.
 Former FBI consultant John Bear called it a "fake accrediting agency set up by the Wyoming-based diploma mill, Hamilton University."

 Criticism and controversy

 An investigation by the TV news program 60 Minutes revealed that some people in positions of power actually held phony degrees issued by Hamilton University, such as Cessna CEO Jack J. Pelton.
-A statement by the company did not deny the allegations, asserting that Mr. Pelton was chosen for his field experience more than for his academic achievement.